|Scientific name||Dichanthium sericeum||Common name(s)||Queensland Bluegrass

 Sow at a rate of 5 to 10 kg per hectare for pasture

-Queensland blue grass grows in all states of Australia, but it grows principally in northern Australia, especially in association with Mitchell grass in Queensland and with some of the arid zone grasses such as lemon-scented grass.
-It is dominant in warmer grasslands and woodlands in areas with predominately summer rainfall. it also grows in many other locations across Australia, but is more scattered and prefers warmer, drier sties.
+Queensland Bluegrass grows in all states of Australia, but it grows principally in northern Australia, especially in association with Mitchell grass in Queensland and with some of the arid zone grasses such as Lemon-scented grass.
+It is dominant in warmer grasslands and woodlands in areas with predominantly summer rainfall.
+It also grows in many other locations across Australia, but is more scattered and prefers warmer, drier sites.
 It is adapted to a broad range of climatic types and soils.